aashish24/ves/Apps/Android/README.txt

 Execute the following commands:

-# install to device
+# install and run on device
-adb -d install -r bin/KiwiViewer-debug.apk

-# launch
-adb shell am start -a android.intent.action.MAIN -n com.kitware.KiwiViewer/.KiwiViewerActivity
+./run.sh